behnazkhoshnood/tadig_restaurant_v2/README.md

   [Stack Overflow](https://stackoverflow.com/questions/26081761/disable-the-submit-button-if-no-radio-button-is-clicked)

-- ** Known Issues **
-  - the social icons for Twitter and Instagram are not shown on my index page!
-  - the review rating form stopped working and just adds one star to my products after deleting the migrations.
+- **Known Issues**
-  - stripe payment-intent-success gives an error 500
+  - stripe payment-intent-success gives an error 500.
-  - in some views the toast notifications are blurry
+  - in some views the toast notifications are blurry.

 ---
 ## Deployment